-- 6.26 A small day room for patients should be provided.
+6.27 A small day room for patients should be provided.
 Patients can sit and rest here after meals, watch television and listen to the radio.
-A bookcase with various reading materials should be provided, and an occasional table. - 6.27 The day room should be accessible, with a variety of seating heights to help ambulant disabled people.
+A bookcase with various reading materials should be provided, and an occasional table.

 Day room where patients can sit and rest after meals